Create Indestructible SBC's with overlayfs--Part II--uv, flask, and systemd

 As always--you can help this blog by checking out the PCBWAY site.
 Thanks.

-From last post: we set the Raspberry Lite OS to be read-only to survive power hits using overlayfs, but today we are making changes to the OS.
+From last post: we set the Raspberry Lite OS to read-only to survive power hits using overlayfs, but today we are writing OS changes.
+Here's how:

-• mounting it via a USB adapter on my PC editing /boot/firmware/config.txt, getting rid of overlayroot=tempfs at the end of the statement,
+• I edited /boot/firmware/cmdline.txt, getting rid of overlayroot=tempfs at the end of the statement,

 • then saved cmdline.txt.

-Then I popped the SD back into the RPI and started it up--it was now a normal read-write device.
+Then I put the SD back into the RPI and started it up--it was now a normal read-write device.

-When I was ready to go back to indestructable mode, I added overlayroot=tempfs back to the cmdline.txt using vi, saved, and reboot.
+When I was ready to go back to overlayfs mode, I added overlayroot=tempfs back to the cmdline.txt using vi, saved, and rebooted.

 WHAT IS UV?

-I've been a python programmer for years and all the tools needed to set up/maintain python3 and Python projects-- pip, pip-tools, pipx, poetry, pyenv, twine, virtualenv, and so on, drove me nuts.
+I'd been administering Python environments for years; the number of tools needed to set up/maintain python3 projects-- pip, pip-tools, pipx, poetry, pyenv, twine, virtualenv, and so on, was troublesome.

-Imagine my excitement when a tech from my geeky tech group told me about uv, a single tool that kicks the other Python admin tools' butts.
+Imagine my excitement when I first read about uv, a single tool that kicks the other Python admin tools' butt.

-I read about uv here; good getting started video is here.
+Read about uv here; a good getting started video is here.

 #install uv